zlobinstas/rsschool-cv/cv.md

 storage systems for oil, gas and refined products** Tomsk Polytechnic University, Tomsk, Russia
 Grade: Red diploma (First class with distinction)

+***

+### Advanced training and courses

+Nov 2022

+**Nov 2022 Agile Project Management.
+Training course (40 hours)**

+Google Coursera

+Agile PM and Scrum theory.
+Scrum team roles.
+How to manage Product

+Backlog and develop user stories

+Aug 2021

+**Advanced training in the field of non-destructive testing by methods of visual-measuring control, ultrasonic wave control, penetrating control and magnetic control (Level 2)**

+Regional Certification Center, Saint-Petersburg, Russia

+### Language skills

+Russian - Native

+English, Italian - Intermediate

+### Digital skills

+- I have experience in working with HTML, CSS, and JavaScript.
+As part of my projects, I have created an interactive online zoo, an online piano and an online photo editor with filter overlay capabilities;
+- I have skills in data analysis, visualization and programming, with a focus on Python and SQL databases;
+- I have a basic knowledge of Adobe programmes (Photoshop, Figma, Illustrator);
+- I am highly familiar with Microsoft office (Word, Excel, PowerPoint, Outlook, Teams).

+### Other experiences and personal interests

+- I was the captain of the geologist club team in Tomsk, twice I lead my team to win the Russia and the CIS countries’ Young Geologists Olympiads;
+- I enjoy studying new technologies, reading news, as well as playing strategic and team-based computer games;
+- I conduct an active lifestyle that includes travelling, playing padel, swimming and photography;
+- I have communication skills that help me to easily talk with people about various areas of interest.